Running When Offline

 Pulling Kubernetes

-cache directory -
+k3simages into thek3scache directory -

 Using

-, so the client never differs from the Kubernetes server by more than one minor version.
+kuberlras a version-aware wrapper aroundkubectl, so the client never differs from the Kubernetes server by more than one minor version.

 Existing Deployments